GlenKPeterson/PdfLayoutManager/README.md

 Last I checked, PDFBox had hard-coded a character encoding that made it difficult for me to work with alternative character encodings.
 What they did might be correct, but I looked at it, got confused and frustrated, then gave up.
 Another volunteer started playing with this and gave up too.

 That said, this is definitely a solvable problem.
 There is a broad spectrum of for-profit PDF-producing software.
 One of the main reasons they can charge money for their products is because this problem is so hard.

-Still, I hope we can tackle this problem some day and develop a quality solution.
+*UPDATE 2016-01-20:* PDFBox (which this project is built on top of) 2.0 claims to have full Unicode support, which previous versions did not have.
+It's currently in Release-Candidate 3.
+I haven't had a chance to try it yet.
+Here's the fixed issue that I think should make what you want possible: https://issues.apache.org/jira/browse/PDFBOX-922

 ***Q: I don't want text wrapping.
 I just want to set the size of a cell and let it chop off whatever I put in there.***